CWWhitney/kenya_fruit_trees/README.md

 planting fruit trees on farms in Kenya.
 The model calculates probabilities for the expected change in the annual gap of Zinc intake among rural farming households given the intervention to provide planting materials for fruit trees.](Figures/AgenaRisk_Zinc.png).

-For more information, and for running locally, see [the full model in AgenaRisk](./Models/BN_Model_Zinc_170415.cmp).
+For more information on household nutritional Zinc impacts, and for running locally, see [the full model in AgenaRisk](./Models/BN_Model_Zinc_170415.cmp).
 This includes all respective tables of probability.
 For the results of the Value of information analysis see the full list of AgenaRisk generated [EV(P)PI